 Methodist Midlothian Medical Center

 Methodist Midlothian Medical Center is the first community hospital in Midlothian.
 Conveniently located near U.S. Highway 287, the five-story medical center opened in December 2020 with 46 inpatient beds with the ability to expand to 80 beds.
 Employing more than 300 healthcare workers, it offers all the typical services of an acute care hospital, including emergency care, surgical care, a mobile cardiac catheterization lab, labor and delivery, orthopedics, a GI lab, neurology, oncology, and more.
 In 2023, a specialty clinic was opened at the medical center.

 Kids Fishing Derby

-The Annual Kids Fishing Derby is one of 15-plus special events organized each year by the city’s Parks and Recreation Department.
-MCDC is one of the primary sponsors for this event and many others throughout the year, including the annual Independence Day Fireworks Show, Community Easter Egg Hunt, and Annual Veterans Tribute Dinner.
+The Annual Kids Fishing Derby is one of 20-plus special events organized each year by the city’s Parks and Recreation Department.
+MCDC is one of the primary sponsors for this event and many others throughout the year, including the annual Independence Day Fireworks Show, Community Easter Egg Hunt, Annual Veterans Tribute Dinner, and Beats concert series.

 Manna House Food Truck